- Registered Associate Clinical Social Worker

 My work with people struggling with challenging relationships to food, exercise, and body is informed by the philosophies of Intuitive Eating and Health at Every Size.
 For those with more acute eating disorders, I may want to collaborate with your physician, an eating disorder registered dietitian, and other members of your care team.

 I strive to situate my life and my therapy practice in social, cultural, historical, and environmental context.
 Psychotherapy conducted without acknowledgement and engagement of these broader contexts can dismiss people’s real, lived experience, and perpetuate harmful dynamics and narratives that pressure people and communities to hide aspects of themselves not in conformity with dominant paradigms.
-I firmly hold the view that the personal realm is impossible to tease apart from the collective realm.
-In that, tending to our own “shit” is in part tending to collective “shit”, and doing such tending can be an act of generosity towards ourselves as well as something that helps us show up in deeper ways for the relationships, communities, and ecosystems we are a part of.
+Tending to our own “shit” is in part tending to collective “shit”, and doing such tending can be an act of generosity towards ourselves as well as something that helps us show up in deeper ways for the relationships, communities, and ecosystems we are a part of.

 I welcome clients of all ethnicities, gender, sexual orientation, class, relationship structure, ability, weight, spirituality, and demeanor.